Crataegus aestivalis: Distribution and habitat

 C. aestivalis is found in the southeastern corner of the United States, from Virginia to Mississippi.

 It most often grows in swamp forests that are flooded for much of the year, and is occasionally found in groves or stands known as "mayhaw flats".
 As such, it is considered an obligate wetland species.

 C. aestivalis prefers full sun, but can tolerate partial shade.
 It can grow in a variety of soil conditions, though it prefers well-drained, slightly acidic soils.
 It is tolerant of air pollution.

 Common associates include Planera aquatica, Nyssa aquatica, Nyssa biflora, and Quercus virginiana.

 Diseases and parasites

-Mayhaw can be affected by diseases and insects that impact other pome fruit species, including insects such as the hawthorn lace bug, mealy bugs, leafminers, and the roundheaded appletree borer and diseases like fruit rot, cedar-quince rust, fire blight, and cedar-hawthorn rust.
+Mayhaw can be affected by diseases and insects that impact other pome fruit species, including insects such as the hawthorn lace bug, mealy bugs, leafminers, and the roundheaded appletree borer and diseases including fruit rot, cedar-quince rust, fire blight, and cedar-hawthorn rust.
 With that said, most mayhaws are rarely affected by pests and diseases.